 Argentina's government gets extension to pay Paris Club debt

+Argentina's government recently approved a critical debt restructuring deal worth some $45 billion with the IMF.
+The fund's board is expected to review the deal on Friday.

+IMF Managing Director Kristalina Georgieva tweeted that she and President Alberto Fernandez, who backs the deal, had a "very constructive" phone call on Tuesday.

-(Reporting by Carolina Pulice and Nicolas Misculin; Editing by David Alire Garcia and Leslie Adler)
+(Reporting by Carolina Pulice and Nicolas Misculin; Editing by David Alire Garcia, Leslie Adler and Richard Chang)

 ((david.aliregarcia@thomsonreuters.com; +52 55 5282 7151; Reuters Messaging: david.aliregarcia.thomsonreuters.com@reuters.net))